-Under the direction of the President, the Director, Office of Diversity and Equity shall ensure compliance with this policy.
-The Director, Office of Diversity and Equity, in conjunction with the College’s Vice Presidents, Deans, and all other staff in a supervisory capacity shall implement this policy.
-As set forth in the Policy Against Sexual Misconduct, Relationship Violence, and Stalking, all College employees have a duty to report claims of sexual misconduct, including sexual assault, domestic violence, dating violence, or stalking to Simon Brown, Director, Office of Diversity and Equity, Title IX Coordinator and Section 504 Coordinator at , Room M2-3, 1700 Spring Garden Street, Philadelphia PA 19130, (215) 751-8039.
+Under the direction of the President, the Diversity Compliance Officer shall ensure compliance with this policy.
+The Diversity Compliance Officer, in conjunction with the College’s Vice Presidents, Deans, and all other staff in a supervisory capacity shall implement this policy.
+As set forth in the Policy Against Sexual Misconduct, Relationship Violence, and Stalking, all College employees have a duty to report claims of sexual misconduct, including sexual assault, domestic violence, dating violence, or stalking to Diversity Compliance Officer & Title IX Coordinator and Section 504 Coordinator at T , Room M2-7, 1700 Spring Garden Street, Philadelphia PA 19130, (215) 751-8039.

 Discrimination/Harassment – any conduct directed toward an individual or group based upon one or more of the following categories or traits: age, color, disability, gender, gender identity, genetic information, national origin, marital status, political affiliation, race, religion, sex, sexual orientation, veteran status that is sufficiently severe or pervasive to a reasonable person that it alters an individual’s employment condition, educational environment or participation in a College activity and creates intimidating, offensive or a hostile environment for employment, education, or participation in a College activity.
 Harassment may include, but is not limited to, repeated remarks of a demeaning nature, implied or explicit threats, slurs, innuendoes or gestures, demeaning jokes, stories, pictures, touching or other forms of physical harassment or objects or activities directed at an individual based on any of the above categories or groups.